aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 Firstly the **FieldStart** nodes of each TOC are collected and stored.
 The specified TOC is then enumerated so all nodes within the field are visited and stored.
 The nodes are then removed from the document.
 Below code sample demonstrates how to remove a specified TOC from a document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-remove_content-RemoveTOCFromDocument.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-remove_content-RemoveTOCFromDocument.py" >}}

 ## Extracting Table of Contents